usuaero/MachUpX/How_To_Create_Input_Files.md

         will define how each control affects the deflection of each control surface.

     "airfoils" : (dict)
         Defines the airfoil section parameters for all airfoils used on the aircraft.
+Any number of airfoils can be defined for the aircraft.
+MachUp pulls from these airfoil definitions as needed, depending on which airfoils are specified for the wings.
 A dict defining an airfoil has the following structure:

         "<AIRFOIL_NAME>" : (dict)